Living With This Object

 -

 The chest is oak throughout.
 The carcass, the paneled back, and the drawer linings show the quarter-sawn ray fleck that identifies oak, clearest on the back rails and the drawer sides; the carved fronts are the same timber, finished in a warmer tone.
 The drawers are joined with hand-cut dovetails, uneven in spacing and depth from drawer to drawer, individually fitted rather than machine-made.
-The front carries six serpentine, shaped drawer faces with oval foliate medallions; the canted corners are carved with rosettes above shell-and-husk drops; the apron has a lattice diaper centered on a shell; and the front cabriole legs are carved with shells at the knee and end in scrolled feet, while the rear stiles run straight to the floor.
-The hardware is cast brass in a rococo cartouche pattern, and the top is Alexandrita quartzite, softly banded, with a scalloped edge that follows the curve of the case.
+The front carries six serpentine drawer faces with oval foliate medallions; the canted corners are carved with rosettes above shell-and-husk drops; the apron has a lattice diaper centered on a shell; and the front cabriole legs are carved with shells at the knee and end in scrolled feet, while the rear stiles run straight to the floor.
+The hardware is cast brass in a rococo cartouche pattern, and the top is Alexandrita quartzite, softly banded, with a scalloped edge.

 -

-The tall, narrow chest of many small drawers was a bedroom and dressing-room form, made to hold linens, garments, and small personal effects upright against a wall where floor space was short.
-This example carries the wear and warm color of long domestic use; a recent restoration renewed its finish and, the original stone having been lost before the chest was acquired, fitted a quartzite top cut to the case so it could be used again.
-Its maker is unrecorded and the penciled name on the case is unread; the owners between its making and now, and the road it traveled, are not documented.
+Chests of this kind, tall and narrow with many small drawers, were a familiar bedroom and dressing-room form, made to hold linens, garments, and small personal effects upright against a wall where floor space was short.
+This example carries the wear and warm color of long domestic use, and the numbered drawers and the pencil line on the case are the trace of the hand that built it.
+It later surfaced at an auction house in New Hampshire before entering the Acanthus Home collection.
+Although its earlier ownership remains undocumented, its appearance at auction provides the first confirmed point in its modern provenance.
+A recent restoration renewed its finish and, because the original stone had been lost before the chest was acquired, fitted a quartzite top cut to the profile of the case so it could be returned to daily use.
+Its maker is unrecorded, the exact year undocumented, and the owners who lived with it before its appearance at auction remain unknown.
 The record ends where the evidence ends.

 -

 What wood is it?
 Oak.
-The carcass, the back, and the drawer linings show the quarter-sawn ray fleck that identifies it, and the carved fronts are the same timber finished in a warmer tone, which is why they can read as walnut at a glance.
-The bare oak is plain on the inside and the back of the case.
+The same quarter-sawn ray fleck that runs across the carcass, the paneled back, and the drawer linings identifies the wood, and the carved fronts are that same timber finished in a warmer tone, which is why they can read as walnut at a glance.
+Inside the drawers and on the back of the case the bare oak is plain to see.

 Has it been restored?
 Yes.
-The shellac finish was stripped and renewed by hand, so the present surface is applied rather than original; the oak drawer linings carry old patched repairs where the wood was made good; and the original stone, missing when the chest was acquired, was replaced with a fitted quartzite top.
-The carved fronts, pulls, and sides appear original.
+The shellac finish was stripped and renewed by hand, so the present surface is applied rather than original, and the missing stone was replaced with a quartzite top cut to fit.
+The oak drawer linings carry older patched repairs that predate our work, while the carved fronts, brass pulls, and paneled sides appear original.

 Is the stone top original?
-No. The original stone was missing when the chest was acquired, so an Alexandrita quartzite top was cut to the shape of the case in the recent restoration.
-It is softly banded, in pale green, cream, and soft peach, with a few small natural mineral inclusions.
-The veining and the inclusions are part of the stone, not damage or staining.
+No. The original stone was already missing when the chest was acquired, so an Alexandrita quartzite top was cut to the shape of the case in the recent restoration.
+It is softly banded in pale green, cream, and soft peach, and the veining and the small mineral inclusions are natural to the stone, not damage or staining.